jdjakub/papers/prog-2022/prog22-manuscript.md

 Another option is to construct abstractions *from concrete cases*.
 Here, the programmer uses the system to solve one or more concrete problems and, when they are satisfied, the system guides them in creating an abstraction based on their concrete case(s).
 This can be done in a programming language (e.g. through the "extract function" refactor, or by adding a parameter), but also through other approaches (e.g. a form of macro recording)

-- *Pygmalion*: In Pygmalion \cite{Pygmalion}, all programming is done by manipulating concrete icons that represent concrete things.
+*Pygmalion.* In Pygmalion \cite{Pygmalion}, all programming is done by manipulating concrete icons that represent concrete things.
 To create an abstraction, you can use "Remember mode", which records the operations done on icons and makes it possible to bind this recording to a new icon.

-- *Jupyter notebook*: In Jupyter notebooks, you are inclined to work with concrete things, because you see previews after individual cells.
+*Jupyter notebook.* In Jupyter notebooks, you are inclined to work with concrete things, because you see previews after individual cells.
 This discourages creating abstractions, because then you would not be able to look inside at such a fine grained level.

-- *Spreadsheets*: Up until the recent introduction of lambda expressions into Excel, spreadsheets have been relentlessly concrete, without any way to abstract and reuse patterns of computation other than copy-and-paste.
+*Spreadsheets.* Up until the recent introduction of lambda expressions into Excel, spreadsheets have been relentlessly concrete, without any way to abstract and reuse patterns of computation other than copy-and-paste.

 ### Relations
 - _Errors_ (Section \ref{errors}) A longer evaluation gulf delays the detection of errors.
 A longer execution gulf can increase the *likelihood* of errors (e.g. writing a lot of code or taking a long time to write it).
 By turning runtime bugs into statically detected bugs, the combined evaluation gulfs can be reduced.